 Figure 8 presents, in a similar fashion as Fig. 7, the differences in SMB between 2100/2300 and 2000 as a multi-year mean over five years each.
 The difference in SMB 2100-2000 of SEMIC-HadGEM2 indicates a similar pattern as presented by Krapp et al. (2017) using MAR (Fettweis et al., 2013).
 Increasing SMB in the eastern part of the ice sheet with a maximum in the southern half of the ice sheet; at the ice sheet margins ablation is increased.
-The same pattern is characteristic for 2300-2000, but with slightly decrease of a slight decrease in melting and accumulation.
-The SMB is reduced in the center, leaving a wide area with differences in SMB of 0.5 m a-1 and less.
-The SMB difference of SEMIC-IPSL is showing a similar pattern with enhanced amplitudes compared to SEMIC-HadGEM2, in particular, an and the southwestern margin; melting in the Southwest is increased by up to 1 m a-1.
-In contrasta, an SMB gain is concentrated in the center-East-center-east by 2300.
+The same pattern is characteristic for 2300-2000, but with a slight decrease in melting and accumulation.
+The SMB is reduced in the center, leaving a wide area with differences in SMB of $0.5 \,\mathrm{m\,a^{-1}}$ and less.
+The SMB difference of SEMIC-IPSL is showing a similar pattern with enhanced amplitudes compared to SEMIC-HadGEM2, in particular, and the southwestern margin; melting in the southwest is increased by up to $1 \,\mathrm{m\,a^{-1}}$.
+In contrast, an SMB gain is concentrated in the center-east by 2300.
 The most astonishing result is the Δ SMB pattern in SEMIC-MIROC5.
 Increasing the SMB along the southwestern and southern margins in contrast to gently decreasing the SMB in the center of the ice sheet.
 By 2300 Δ SMB the pattern changes slightly and the SMB is decreasing in the southwestern margins.
-The magnitude of Δ SMB is less-lower compared to SEMIC-HadGEM2 and SEMIC-IPSL.
+The magnitude of Δ SMB is lower compared to SEMIC-HadGEM2 and SEMIC-IPSL.

-5 3.2 Present day elevation and velocities
+15 3.2 Present day elevation and velocities

-Figure 9 displaysexemplary, exemplified, the observed and simulated velocities for the year 2000 (defined here as present day) after a period of forcing with SEMIC-HadGEM2 from 1960 onwards.
+Figure 9 displays, exemplified, the observed and simulated velocities for the year 2000 (defined here as present day) after a period of forcing with SEMIC-HadGEM2 from 1960 onwards.
 The resulting horizontal velocity field captures all major features well, including the North East Greenland Ice Stream (NEGIS).
 Outlet glaciers terminating in narrow fjords in the southeastern region are resolved, however, slow moving areas tend to retreat below minimum ice thickness and with that the ice extent in this area is underestimated.
 However, ice surface elevations agree fairly well (Fig. 10b).
 In general large outlet glaciers like Kangerdlusuaq, Helheim and Jakobshavn Isbræ reveal lower velocities in their fast termini that reflects the high RMS of about $400 \,\mathrm{m\,a^{-1}}$ (Fig. 10a).
 The RMS analysis here was done on the native grid with the high resolution in fast flow regions and the model was already run 40 years forward in time.
-Compared to this these values, the AWI-ISSM results on the regular 5 km grid given in Goelzer et al. (2018) have a lower RMS value of $<20 \,\mathrm{m\,a^{-1}}$.
+Compared to these values, the AWI-ISSM results on the regular 5 km grid given in Goelzer et al. (2018) have a lower RMS value of $<20 \,\mathrm{m\,a^{-1}}$.

-15 3.3 Projections of mass change
+25 3.3 Projections of mass change